 Known as a “dive coaster,” SheiKra's wide-bodied, 24-seat, floorless trains nudge over the edge of its 200-foot, 90-degree drop and stall for a few seconds to freak out its passengers.
 Then they dive straight down.
 200 feet is nothing to sneeze at, but other dive coasters, including Valravn at Cedar Point (223 feet) and Yukon Striker at Canada's Wonderland (245 feet) have eclipsed it.

 The featured ride at Skyplex in Orlando would be the Skyscraper coaster (see below).
 But aside the coaster on the ride’s tower would be SkyFall, a 450-foot drop ride that would be the world’s tallest.
 We write “would,” because Skyplex has not been built.
 Its developers have been promising the two rides listed here along with other attractions for years, but keep pushing up the construction timeline and opening date.
-At this point, it seems that it may not open at all.
+At this point, it seems likely it will not open at all.

 If Skyplex does open, its Skyscraper would be at the top of Florida's ride heap.
 The impossibly tall “Polercoaster” would climb an incredible 570 feet before rocketing down and delivering crazy-high inversions and other elements.
 Not only would it be Florida’s tallest ride, it would reign atop the list of the world's tallest roller coasters.
 But that’s if it gets built.